 - FREE domain with most plans

-- Drag-and-drop templates, specific to industry or design need
+- Drag-and-drop templates, specific to industry

 - Huge App Market available